qiime2/q2-taxa/README.md

 # q2-taxa

-Work with taxonomies in QIIME 2
+This is a QIIME 2 plugin.
+For details on QIIME 2, see [2.qiime.org](http://2.qiime.org).